runawayhorse001/LearningApacheSpark/doc/preface.rst

 this repository would not have been possible to be made.
-Wenqiang also would like to thank the `Institute for Mathematics and Its Applications (IMA)`_ at `University of Minnesota, Twin Cities`_ for support during his IMA Data Scientist Fellow visit.
+Wenqiang also would like to thank the `Institute for Mathematics and Its Applications (IMA)`_ at `University of Minnesota, Twin Cities`_ for support during his IMA Data Scientist Fellow visit and thank TAN THIAM HUAT and Mark Rabins for finding the typos.

 A special thank you goes to `Dr. Haiping Lu`_, Lecturer in Machine Learning at Department of Computer Science, University of Sheffield, for recommending